EDUCBA

 Explanation:

-• In the above example, suppose we need to sort employee salary in descending order.
-At that time we use the above statement to sort employee salary.
+• In the above example, suppose we need to sort employee salary in descending Order.
+At that time, we use the above statement to sort employee salary.
 Illustrate the end result of the above declaration by using the use of the following snapshot.

 Descending Order

-3. Sort by Multiple Column Ascending Order
+3. Sort by Multiple Column in Ascending Order

-In this method, we sort multiple columns in ascending order by using the following statement.
+In this method, we sort multiple columns in ascending Order by using the following statement.

 Example: